craig8811/The-Real-Estate-Project/README.md

 # The-Real-Estate-Project
 This data analytics project utilized SQL and Tableau to analyze and model real estate prices in Georgia.
+The data was cleaned and transformed in SQL, and visualizations were created in Tableau to identify key trends and patterns.
+A linear regression model was developed to predict property prices based on given features, and the model was validated using statistical metrics.
+The results were presented in an interactive dashboard, enabling users to explore the data and make informed decisions related to real estate investments in Georgia.